JaskiratOberoi/testing-neumorphic-design/README.md

-# testing-neumorphic-design
+# Testing neumorphic design components
-A basic page to test neumorphic design components
+A basic page to test neumorphic design components if they work in a specific scenario or not.

 ![screenshot](https://i.imgur.com/3ETdegQ.png)